jariperttunen/HowTo/MacPorts.md

 + sudo port upgrade outdated

 ## Some installations with macports
-I have manage to install these ports below.
+I have manage to install these ports below including their dependencies.
 Bigger updates in macOS may break ports (e.g. qt4).

 + sudo port install emacs-mac-app
 + sudo port install cvs